FAIRplus/the-fair-cookbook/docs/content/recipes/findability/identifiers.md

 ### UUID based identifiers

 With this approach, the notion of `universally unique` is a probabilistic one. *The probability to find a duplicate within 103 trillion version-4 UUIDs is one in a billion*.
 The likelihood of collision (generation of the exact same identifier) is extremely small but not null.
-Therefore, with an ever increase in digital resources to index, collisions should not be ruled out.
+Therefore, with an ever increasing number of digital resources to index, collisions should not be ruled out.
 According to the [RFC4122 specifications](https://tools.ietf.org/html/rfc4122), a UUID is an identifier that is unique across both space and time, with respect to the space of all UUIDs.
 Since a UUID is a fixed  size and contains a time field, it is possible for values to rollover (around A.D.
 3400, depending on the specific algorithm  used).
 A UUID can be used for multiple purposes, from tagging objects with an extremely short lifetime, to reliably identifying very persistent objects across a network.